 Many products in Italy are labelled with a D.O.P. stamp.
 This stamp is yellow and orange, not very big, and the acronym stands for Domination Origin Protected.
 As the name suggests, this certification ensures that products are locally grown and packaged.
-Generally, products are named after its place of origin, for example: Gorgonzola comes from Gorgonzola, Parmigiano from Parma, Cinta Sinese comes from Siena, and the list goes go on!
+Generally, products are named after its place of origin, for example: Gorgonzola comes from Gorgonzola, Parmigiano from Parma, Cinta Sinese comes from Siena, and the list goes on!

 D.O.C.
 Denomination of Controlled Origin wine is much more commonly found.
-The rules governing quality and authenticity are still stringent, but they’re a little more generous than those for D.O.C.G. status.
+The rules governing quality and authenticity are still stringent, but they’re a little more generous than those with D.O.C.G. status.
 The geographic zone might be a little bigger or the rules about what kind of grapes might be slightly more relaxed.

 I.G.T.
 Typical Geographical Indication wines accommodate growers who cannot meet the requirements for D.O.C.G. and DOC wines, or they simply choose not to.

 Vino da Tavola, otherwise known as a table or house wine is common in the countryside for an authentic Italian family.
 It is always acceptable to drink wine when there is food on the table.
 Served also in many restaurants, sometimes it is just right and sometimes it is not.
 I prefer to choose some of my personal selections in the designated labels.

 Wines are usually named after the regions they come from or after the name of the grape itself.
 On each designated wine bottle excluding table wine, you will find the alcohol volume, the name of the wine, temperature recommendations, possible pairing suggestions and history of the winemaker.

 We have no idea the percentage of table wine, you are going to have to drink it and find out!

 Extra brut is LOW sugar – AKA very dry.